tarantool/ansible-cartridge/doc/scenario.md

 ### restart_instance

-Restart instance if it should be restarted.
+Restart and enable instance systemd service if it should be restarted.

 Input facts (set by role):